Research and reports

-University of Auckland's Centre for Informed Futures, Koi Tū, and Watercare will run a citizens' assembly over four weekends from late July to early September 2022.
-Through this process they will navigate complex conversations and make decisions alongside other Aucklanders about the long-term future of Auckland’s water supply.
+University of Auckland's Centre for Informed Futures, Koi Tū, and Watercare ran a citizens' assembly over four weekends from late July to early September 2022.
+Through this process they navigated complex conversations and made decisions alongside other Aucklanders about the long-term future of Auckland’s water supply.

 Collaborative models report.